 Short-haul routes out of Cologne will in future be operated under the Germanwings brand, while those from Dusseldorf, Hamburg and Berlin will fly in Lufthansa livery, CEO Franz said in a conference call with journalists today.

 The U.K.-based BMI unit, which Lufthansa sold to IAG on April 20, had a 70 million-euro pretax loss, though it booked a 2 million-euro gain after valuation and disposal proceeds.

 Austrian Airlines, which is shifting flight operations to regional arm Tyrolean Airways to tap a lower cost base, lost 67 million euros and the Swiss unit had a 6 million-euro shortfall.

 Engineering division Lufthansa Technik had a 62 million- euro profit and is developing a new structure to save 30 million euros, while cargo operations generated 19 million euros.

 Freight capacity will be cut 2 percent in 2012, according to Chief Financial Officer Stephan Gemkow, who exits this summer to become CEO at retail holding company Franz Haniel & Cie GmbH.

 Gemkow said that a decision on expanding Lufthansa’s stake in Brussels Airlines will be made next year, and will be dependent on the Belgian unit improving its profitability.

 Brussels took delivery of two leased Airbus A320s from General Electric Co.
-(GE)’s GE Capital Aviation Services unit, the latter said in a statement today.
+(GE:US)’s GE Capital Aviation Services unit, the latter said in a statement today.
 The carrier, which is 45 percent owned by Lufthansa, is modernising its fleet as part of its own cost improvement program, Brussels spokeswoman Wencke Lemmes-Pireaux said by telephone.

 To contact the reporter on this story: Alex Webb in Frankfurt at email@example.com